BRShadow19/discord-bot/README.md

 # discord-bot
-A Discord music bot made by Brenden Reim and Devon Tolbert
+A Discord music bot made by Brenden Reim, Devon Tolbert, and Gavin Bean.